harshadmanglani/poseidon/README.md

 - API key for Anthropic and configure the model for analysis
 - configure a webhook (like your own service) which can receive a payload (forward to Slack, etc)

-<b>Poseidon uses AI to convert responses from your APIs to standard formats it can process.
+<b>Poseidon can hanlde any API response from your internal data sources.
 It doesn't matter how you return the operation records or logs or metrics.</b>

 ## What's next?
 1. Use greptile or some way to search your codebase